 Hello.

-My name is Andrew Enever, and I am an experienced attachment-focused psychoanalytic psychotherapist, and occasional supervisor of psychotherapists.
+My name is Andrew Enever, and I was trained as an attachment-focused psychoanalytic psychotherapist.

 If you’re seeking consultation, supervision or advice about choosing a therapist,you are most welcome to contact me.
 I can give you 15-20 minutes at no charge.